HomeBUSINESSWhich States Have Medical Bonds After MBBS? Complete List

 iii.
 Putting in a request for Senior Residency within the mandatory first year of field posting.

-Following actions shall be taken by the DHS in the event of violations of the terms of the bond agreement:
+The following actions shall be taken by the DHS in the event of violations of the terms of the bond agreement:

 i.
 Salary paid to the candidate during sponsorship shall be recovered,